 There’s nothing like the sound of an ice cream truck riding around a neighborhood.
 They all have a distinguishable melody playing that makes you eager and excited to buy ice cream.
 Ice cream trucks are not only nostalgic, but they are the perfect business ideas for warm weather seasons.

 Being mobile allows you to increase your customer base so that you can make more money.
-It’s also quite practical, considering you’ll have air conditioning on a warm summer day.
+It’s also quite practical, considering you’ll have the air conditioning on a warm summer day.

 Nonetheless, buying a truck equipped with a freezer or even modifying one can get expensive.
 An inexpensive alternative is by setting up an ice cream stand.
 This can simply be a mobile freezer cart with an umbrella for shade.